 Other Rules Affected 5-3-3: ART.
-3 ...
-Body checking of an opponent who has any part of their body other than their feet on the ground or while crouched for a faceoff.
+3...
+Upon the whistle starting play, players shall not initiate a body check against their opponent; a body check against a crouched player is an illegal body check.
+Also illegal is a body check of an opponent who has any part of their body other than their feet on the ground.

 Rationale: As a way to make the faceoff fair, safe, and result in fewer long stalemates this rule will ensure that faceoff players are playing the ball and not body checking or stick checking an opponent's body.